 Folic acid is a cheap synthetic vitamin that does us no favors if we're a woman with a MTHFR mutation.
 Now whether or not you know you have a MTHFR mutation, I still recommend not taking folic acid.

-I like to think about your body as a Tesla, baby!
-You wouldn’t put the cheapest fuel in a Tesla, would you?
+I like to think about your body as a Ferrari, baby!
+You wouldn't put the cheapest fuel in a Ferrari, would you?
 Instead, choose a B complex that has a methylated or activated version of folate.
 NatureFolate blend and methylcobalamin, which is an activated form of B12 are both high quality.

 The B Complex I carry in my store has activated B vitamins, like NatureFolate and is designed to deliver the right amount of each B vitamin for complete hormone support.